jaggerharness/deep_learning_parking_lot/README.md

 The mobile app portion was created to give users functionality and easy access to information that will assist in their parking experience.

+To view code that utilizes machine learning algorithms with the help of tensorflow lite, view this repo: jaggerharness/smart_parking_lot_classifier

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.